The Scarlet Gospels: Summary

 The Harrowers and the Priest discover the cathedral is in fact Lucifer's tomb, erected after he had committed suicide due to being exiled from the presence of God.
-Enraged, the Priest strips Lucifer's body of its armor, dons it, and declares himself the new Lord of Hell.
-Armies led by Hell's surviving generals raid the cathedral but the Hell Priest, his power increased by Lucifer's armor, easily defeats many of them.
-The removal of the armor inadvertently causes Lucifer's resurrection.
+Enraged, the Priest strips Lucifer's body of its armour, dons it, and declares himself the new Lord of Hell.
+Armies led by Hell's surviving generals raid the cathedral but the Hell Priest, his power increased by Lucifer's armour, easily defeats many of them.
+The removal of the armour inadvertently causes Lucifer's resurrection.
 Enraged that he must once more endure existence without God, he engages the Priest in battle.
-After a vicious battle, Lucifer disembowels the Hell Priest and announces his intention to destroy Hell.
+After a vicious battle, Lucifer disembowels the Hell Priest and announces his intention to destroy Hell while he removes all the nails from the Hell Priest's head.
 The Harrowers, Norma, and surviving demons all flee the cathedral.

 The desiccated remnants of the Hell Priest confront the Harrowers on the shores of the lake.
 The Priest blinds Harry and rapes Norma to death before escaping the lake.
 The Harrowers discover a wormhole that leads them to a desert road in Arizona.
 Meanwhile, Lucifer crushes all of Hell and its inhabitants beneath a collapsing stone sky, then travels to New York, resolving to make a name for himself.
 Angels from Heaven come to observe the ruins of Hell.
 Later, an unseen force eliminates Hell from existence, destroying the Hell Priest with it.

 In New York, Harry — permanently blind and sinking into alcoholism — is contacted by Norma's ghost, who tells him she's gone on to Paradise.
 She now wants him to take her place as a medium who comforts the recently deceased and passes her power onto him.
 Taking up residence in her old office, Harry is overwhelmed by the sudden appearance of a throng of ghosts wanting his assistance.
 Seeing the ghost of a small child clinging to an older woman, Harry feels sympathy and compassion.
 He comforts the child and tells the pair they can trust him to help.